 One of the most famous and easily recognized vehicles utilized in construction projects, is the dump truck.
 Around the world, you will find dump trucks.
 The hauling of materials is necessary in the construction industry.
 This construction equipment comes in huge and daunting sizes.
+Learn about the 6 dump truck mechanical systems & how they work.

 Dump Truck Bed